Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 - I designed the empty states of each screens across the platform responsively

 -----Main Goal -- Improved User interface Responsively.

+## Name: Nnanyere Scottderek

+## Description: Design select and delete product on wishlist.
+### Observations/Changes
+- I designed the select and delete product pages for the responsive screens of the platform
+- I designed the dropdown for the select/delete state.

+-----Main Goal -- Improved User interface Responsively.